 What is P2P business lending?

-Taking out a peer-to-peer loan means that while you apply to a lender, your loan will actually be financed by peer investor/s.
+Taking out a peer-to-peer business loan means that while you apply to a lender, your loan will actually be financed by a peer investor/s.
 The P2P "lender" acts as an intermediary for the loan, charging a fee for doing so.
-The application process works in a similar way to any other lender, but the source of funds come from a single investor or pool of investors.
+The application process works in a similar way to any other lender, but the source of funds comes from a single investor or pool of investors.
 When it comes to repaying the loan, you repay the investors directly using the lender as an intermediary.

 Peer-to-peer business loans are available for a variety of business purposes.
 Applying for one of these loans still requires that you meet the lender's eligibility criteria.
 You will usually need to be over the age of 18 and the company director/s will need to have good credit history.

 The loan is risk-based as it is financed by investors, so the higher a risk you're determined to be to fund, the higher your interest rate will be.
 Once your application is accepted by the lender it is posted up for potential investors.
-One or several investors fund your loan until you receive your entire loan amount.
+One or several investors fund your peer-to-peer business loan until you receive your entire loan amount.
 Then you repay these investors directly, usually via direct debit.

 What features do P2P business loans offer?